Daily Questions App Review (Based On Marshall Goldsmith)

 Daily questions is a personal habit-forming strategy outlined in Marshall Goldsmith’s book Triggers.
 Here’s a review of an app designed to help you use this strategy.

 Marshall Goldsmith is something of a rock star in the coaching and personal development world, with a long list of impressive former clients and accolades from the business press.
-Maybe I shouldn’t have been surprised when his book Triggers turned out to be one best business-oriented self-help books I’ve ever read.
+Maybe I shouldn’t have been surprised when his book Triggers: Creating Behavior That Lasts turned out to be one best business-oriented self-help books I’ve ever read.

 It’s not a genre I usually enjoy.
 Too often these kinds of books are full of clichés (learn from your mistakes), myths (all it takes is bravery and hard work) or borderline magical thinking (the perfect vision or strategy will inspire your colleagues and bring you success).

-Triggers is different for many reasons, some of which I’ve already written about.
+Triggers is a different book for many reasons, some of which I’ve already written about.